emanmks/videx/readme.md

 # Videx - Video Explorer

-A multi-platform portable Video Explorer built on top of node webkit.
+A multi-platform portable Video Explorer built on top of electron.

+## Dependencies
+ - Operating System : Linux, Windows or OSX
+ - NPM installed in your machine
+ - Git is installed in your machine

 ## How to develop on linux
-Make sure you have npm on your machine.

 Clone the repo
 ```
 git clone git@bitbucket.org:emanmks/videx.git